aws-samples/parallelcluster-efa-gpu-preflight-ami/README.md

 ### 1.1.
 Notes

 * Review `packer-ami.pkr.hcl` for all available variables.

+  In particular, the EBS configuration affects both the AMI build time *AND* the EBS cost when you launch EC2 instances from the resulted AMI.

+  * The EC2 instances must have at least the same `volume_size` in the `.hcl` file.
+The `.hcl` defaults to 100GB, which you may reduce because the actual space used is 17GB for CPU AMI, and 25GB for GPU AMI.

+  * The EC2 instances will default to the `throughput` and `iops` in the `.hcl` file, but they can be changed before or after EC2 launch.
+Do note that lower values increases the AMI build time.

 * We are using shared filesystem (`/fsx`) for container cache, set this accordingly to your cluster in `roles/nvidia_enroot_pyxis/templates/enroot.conf` variable `ENROOT_CACHE_PATH`.
 * Review variables (dependency versions) in `./roles/*/defaults/main.yml` according to [Ansible directory structure](https://docs.ansible.com/ansible/latest/tips_tricks/sample_setup.html).
 * Optionally, to upgrade the PCluster version where the resulted AMI must be used, open `packer-ami.pkr.hcl` and edit variable `parallel_cluster_version`.